janhartmann/ScaffoldR/README.md

 });
 ```

 In the registration above we tell ScaffoldR to pick up the implementations in the defined assemblies.
 Also note the required custom lifestyle configuration.
-This example is a .NET MVC application.

 You should also register the Fluent Validation classes in the Simple Injector container, using the `SimpleInjectorValidatorFactory`: